DotaPie/cat-monitoring/README.md

 - if a motion is picked up by camera, video is recorded and stored into /home/$USER/CatMonitoring
 - console window can be closed now, process is now running on background
-- if you wish to upload videos automatically to google drive, more steps are required
+- if you wish to upload videos automatically to google drive or FTP server, more steps are required

-## Allow google API on your account and generate credentials.json:
+## If you want to sync to the google drive, allow google API on your account and generate credentials.json:
 - just watch and follow https://www.youtube.com/watch?v=fkWM7A-MxR0 ...
 1:30 - 5:50 to obtain your credentials.json
 - after you download your credentials json file, rename it to credentials.json and put it to /home/$USER/CatMonitoring folder